CumulusNetworks/docs/content/cumulus-linux/Layer-3/Policy-based-Routing.md

 <summary>Example configuration </summary>

-The example below shows an existing configuration that has a source IP match, a destination IP match, and a nexthop condition.
+The example below shows an existing configuration that has a source IP match and a destination IP match.

 ```
 Seq: 6 rule: 305 Installed: 1(12) Reason: Valid